Diseases

 • Both disease and prevention/control measures related

-There are welfare implications for affected animals which have increasing debility and weight loss over long periods from months to years until death intervenes.
+There are welfare implications for affected animals since they are weakened, have lost weight and probably have inflammation associated pain over long periods from months to years until death.

 • Endangered wild species affected or not (estimation for Europe / worldwide)

-Some wild life species are endangered.
-There is no extensive list as diagnostics are not carried out and reported routinely in many zoo collections, but the following species can either be infected or affected (infection, but not disease, has been reported in some species):
+Some wildlife species are endangered.
+There is no evidence of wild populations being severely affected by paratuberculosis.
+However, there are numerous reports of losses in zoo collections.
+There is no extensive list as diagnostics are not carried out and reported routinely, but the following species can either be infected or affected (infection, but not disease, has been reported in some species) according to the IUCN Red List of Threatened Species.
+Version 2009.2 and Witte et al. (2009):

 • Addax /screwhorn antelope (Addax nasomaculatus) (critically endangered)